hemantksingh/messup-learn/Cloud and Infrastructure/Kubernetes/Overview.md

 For communication beyond the pod the network namespace is provided with a **virtual network interface** which is allocated an IP address shared with all the containers in the pod.

-This allows auto scaling, healing and rolling updates (gradual replacment of running instances of your application with newer ones) and rollbacks quite simple.
+This allows auto scaling, healing and rolling updates (gradual replacement of running instances of your application with newer ones) and rollbacks quite simple.

 ### Inter pod communication within a node